ZsoltFabok/programming-exercises/00 - requisites.md

 * it is buidable and testable with gradle
 * it works as it is described in the exercise
 * it is integrated with travis-ci - when there is a pull request, travis should run
+* it has a README.md which describes how to build and use the app
 * it follows the clean code and KISS principles
 * it is connected to a quality checker such as sonar
 * has the proper test suite based on the test pyramid (unit, integration, user acceptance tests)